 Over time, such developments in church services eventually laid the basis for further development of music theory and performance, also resulting in the invention of many new instruments.

 Religious chants were among the most common form of music that existed in the early medieval period.
 Chants were a monophonic way of speaking out hymns or other religious texts.

-The styles of chants developed differently in different parts of Europe so that during the early medieval period, distinct styles of chants were categorised as Gallic chant, Roman chant, Spanish chant and Celtic chant among others.
+The styles of chants developed differently in different parts of Europe so, during the early medieval period, distinct styles of chants were categorised as Gallic chant, Roman chant, Spanish chant, and Celtic chant among others.

 In the absence of musical instruments during the early medieval period, churches and monasteries across Europe began to use additional vocal components to the chants.

 These vocal components complemented the original sound of the chant by essentially serving as a piece of music themselves.
 Called organum, the additional voices used in chants would typically sing in contrary or parallel motion to the original chant.

 The original organum ultimately helped create the “florid organum” which was a distinct type of organum where more than one note was sung in the organum in response to every single note of the original chant.